grab/engineering-blog/_posts/2019-03-20-beyond-retries-part-1.md

 With server-side limiting, the server still has to accept the initial connection, process the rate-limiting logic and return an appropriate error response.
 With sufficient load, this overhead can be enough to render the system unresponsive; an unintentional denial-of-service (DoS) effect.

-Client-side limiting can be implemented by using a central service as described above or, more commonly, utilizing response headers from the server.
+Client-side limiting can be implemented by using a central service as described above or, more commonly, utilising response headers from the server.
 In this approach, the server response may include information about the client's remaining quota and/or a timestamp at which the quota is reset.
 If the client implements logic for these headers, it can avoid sending requests at all if it knows they will be rate-limited.
 The disadvantage of this is that the client-side logic becomes more complex and another possible source of bugs, so this cost has to be considered against the simpler server-only method.

-## Up next, Bulkheading, Load Balancing, and Fallbacks...
+## Up Next, Bulkheading, Load Balancing, and Fallbacks...

 So we’ve taken a look at rate-limiting as a strategy for having resilient systems.
 I hope you found this article useful.
 Comments are always welcome.